emmanueltouzery/prelude-ts/README.md

 ## Intro

 Prelude.ts is a typescript library which aims to make functional programming concepts accessible and productive in typescript.
+Note that even though it's written in typescript, it's perfectly usable from javascript (including ES5)!

 It provides [persistent](https://en.wikipedia.org/wiki/Persistent_data_structure)
 immutable collections (Vector, Set, Map, Stream), and constructs such as Option,